unixorn/awesome-zsh-plugins/README.md

 * [autoupdate-oh-my-zsh-plugins](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins) - oh-my-zsh doesn't autoupdate non-core plugins, this adds plugin autoupdating to omz.
 * [aws-upload-zsh](https://github.com/borracciaBlu/aws-upload-zsh) - Boost your productivity with aws-upload.
 * [aws-vault](https://github.com/blimmer/zsh-aws-vault) - Plugin for [aws-vault](https://github.com/99designs/aws-vault).
+* [base16](https://github.com/chriskempson/base16-shell) - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
+This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org).
 * [basex](https://github.com/dirkk/zsh-basex) - Adds several [BaseX](http://basex.org/) aliases for simplified usage.
 * [bash](https://github.com/chrissicool/zsh-bash) - Makes ZSH more Bash compatible.
 It redefines the source command to act more like Bash does.
 It also enables Bash completions.
 * [battery_state](https://github.com/Jactry/zsh_battery_state) - Show battery state in right-prompt.